 7. Implementation of CSR through various channels

-- The Board may decide to undertake CSR activities approved by the CSR Committee, through a registered trust or a registered society provided that such a registered trust or society shall have an established track record of three years in undertaking the similar programs or projects.
+- The Board may decide to undertake CSR activities approved by the CSR Committee, through a registered trust or a registered society provided that such a registered trust or society shall have an established track record of three years in undertaking similar programs or projects.
 HomeFirst shall also specify the project or programs to be undertaken through the abovementioned registered trust or society, the modalities of utilization of funds on such projects and programs and the monitoring and reporting mechanism.

-- HomeFirst may also collaborate with other companies for undertaking projects and programs or CSR activities in such a manner that the CSR Committee of the respective companies are in a position to report separately on such projects or programs.
+- HomeFirst may also collaborate with other companies for undertaking projects and programs or CSR activities in such a manner that the CSR Committee of the respective companies is in a position to report separately on such projects or programs.

 - HomeFirst may build CSR capacities of own personnel as well as those of the Implementing agencies through Institutions with established track records of at least three financial years but such expenditure shall not exceed five percent of total CSR expenditure of the company in one financial year.